MLNdlovu/VOICE-ASSISSTANT-CALENDAR/README.md

 # Voice Assistant Calendar

 ## Overview
 Voice Assistant Calendar is an AI-powered, voice-enabled scheduling and calendar management system.
 It integrates with Google Calendar and provides a modern web dashboard, voice command support, and AI (ChatGPT) assistance for booking, managing, and viewing events.
-The project is designed for educational code clinics, students, educators, and professionals who need accessible, hands-free calendar management.
+The project is designed for students, educators, and professionals who need accessible, hands-free calendar management.

 ## Features
 - **Web Dashboard**: Modern Flask-based web app for managing events, bookings, and settings.